File Management

 The Implementation Process

+Step 1.
 Assessing the School's Needs

 The first step in the implementation process was to assess the school's needs.
 The school conducted a thorough review of its existing data management processes to identify areas that required improvement.
 The review revealed that the school needed a digital solution that could provide the following: